Rosh Hodesh: It’s a Girl Thing!

 There is a charge of $150 per girl per year for the program, though no one is turned away.

 Parents and their daughters are invited to attend a “Taste of Rosh Hodesh: It’s a Girl Thing!”
-Orientation/Kick-off on Sunday, May 18, 2014.
+Orientation/Kick-off on a date to be determined in August 2014.

 For more information about It's a Girl Thing! at Congregation Anshei Israel – how you as a Jewish girl, or your daughter, can become a part of this exciting program, contact Emily Riley-Saxton or Rabbi Robert Eisen.